wrf/envbiogeo-mgap/analysis_tutorial/README.md

   geom_line( color="#77223a" , alpha=0.05, size=1)
 ```

 Because we are drawing a lot of lines, they would normally overshadow each other a lot, so we want to set the alpha very low, here using `0.05`.
-Any given line is almost transparent, but we can see the general trends very well.
+Any given line is almost transparent, but we can see the general trends very well, such as the overall temperature of the ocean.

 ![IDP2021_temp_vs_depth_ggplot.png](https://github.com/wrf/envbiogeo-mgap/blob/main/images/IDP2021_temp_vs_depth_ggplot.png)